MeesterDev/fayQuery/README.md

 #### fayQuery list: .toggleClass(class)
 Adds the class to any element int he list that does not have the given class.
 Removes it from the others.

-#### fayQuery list: .run(function, ...)
+#### fayQuery list: .each(function, ...)
 Runs the function on each of the elements in the list. 'this' Will refer to the element within the function.
 Any extra arguments passed, will be passed to the called function.
 The current index within the list is passed as the final argument.

-#### fayQuery list: .each(function, ...)
-Runs the function on each of the elements in the list. 'this' Will refer to the element within the function.
-Any extra arguments passed, will be passed to the called function.
 If the function returns false, the function will not be called on any further elements.

 #### $.getText(el)
 Returns the textual content of an element.